-Just as the bimodules attached to basic braids can be visualized with KLRW-type diagrams, we can visualize the cup and cap functors in terms of bimodules where have KLRW diagrams satisfying the usual rules at most points and we insert some special behavior at the top of a cap or a bottom of a cup as in the diagram below: \excise{ }
+Just as the bimodules attached to basic braids can be visualized with KLRW-type diagrams, we can visualize the cup and cap functors in terms of bimodules composed of KLRW diagrams satisfying the usual rules at most points and we insert some special behavior at the top of a cap or a bottom of a cup. \excise{ }